What is a tech stack?

 • The group of technological services that results from this process is the ‘stack’.

 • It’s intuitive imagery – each additional service builds up those beneath it in the stack.
-This gives developers scope to customise their applications.
+This gives developers scope to customize their application.

 Although this is the general process, there is no one size fits all as customization is key.
 If a developer is in the process of designing a digital product that needs to be accessed by millions of people on a daily basis – like a social media app for instance – it’s likely they’ll utilize programming languages that are strong with high-read operations.
 High read operations are systems that can be accessed by lots of users simultaneously without failing.
 Whereas if an application has been created to gather information via crawling, high-write languages will be preferred as the basis of the stack.